CMNST receives $300K donation from InterDigital Inc. for Mishoe Science Center lab renovations

-China Research Experience Program for LSAMP students taking applications
+China research experience for LSAMP students

 Requirements to be considered for the China Research Experience: